How to make espresso with instant coffee (Easy Recipe!)

 How do you make instant coffee as good as espresso?

-If you are a coffee lover you must have to agree that the taste of instant coffee is nowhere compared to real coffee beans.
+The taste of instant coffee is nowhere compared to real coffee beans.

 In that case here are some tips to make the taste of instant coffee better.